Exact MCMC for Intractable Proposals: Examples

 Notice that,

 Analogously,

 The corresponding values of $p_x$ and $p_y$ are

-To draw a Bern$(p_y = r(\xi_k)/b_x)$ we do the following, setting $f(\cdot) = s(\cdot | \xi_k)$: \begin{enumerate} \item Draw $M \sim s(\cdot|\xi_{k})$ \item Set $C_2|M = \mathbb{I}(M \in \mathcal{C}_+)$.
+To draw a Bern$(p_y = r(\xi_k)/b_x)$ we do the following, setting $f(\cdot) = s(\cdot | \xi_k)$: \begin{enumerate} \item Draw $M \sim s(\cdot|\xi_{k})$. \item Set $C_2|M = \mathbb{I}(M \in \mathcal{C}_+)$.
 Then $C_2 \sim \text{Bern}(p_y)$. \end{enumerate}

-We generate the data with $N_0 = 10$ comparing the performance of the exact Bernoulli factory Barkers algorithm with the inexact Metropolis-Hastings implemented by \cite{pmlr-lopez-gauss-cox}, for this same intensity function.
+We generate the data with $N_0 = 10$ comparing the performance of the exact Bernoulli factory Barker's algorithm with the inexact Metropolis-Hastings implemented by \cite{pmlr-lopez-gauss-cox}, for this same intensity function.
+We also run a random-walk Metropolis Hastings algorithm, with the non-truncated proposal.
 Similar to \cite{pmlr-lopez-gauss-cox}, we set $m = 100$.
-For Metropolis-Hastings, we tune $\eta$ to obtain $23\%$ acceptance and for Barkers we tune $\eta$ to obtain $16\%$ acceptance.
-In Figure~\ref{fig:cox-comp} we show the estimated marginal density plot for the $100$th component of $\xi$ from both the methods, from Markov chains of length $10^6$.
-There is a noticeable difference in the two estimated density plots; with Barkers being exact, it is then evident that the inexact implementation is visibly inaccurate.
+For Metropolis-Hastings, we tune $\eta$ to obtain $23\%$ acceptance and for Barker's we tune $\eta$ to obtain $16\%$ acceptance.
+In Figure~\ref{fig:cox-comp} we show the estimated marginal density plot for the $100$th component of $\xi$ from all the methods using Markov chains of length $10^6$.
+There is a noticeable difference in the estimated density plots of the exact and the inexact methods.

-Replicating the Markov chains of length $2 \times 10^5$, 100 times, the results in Table~\ref{tab:multiess_comparison} give way to the fact that the Barkers implementation is actually faster, enough to offset the reduction in effective sample size, with the added advantage of exact inference.
+Replicating the Markov chains of length $2 \times 10^5$, 100 times, the results in Table~\ref{tab:multiess_comparison} show that the Barker's implementation is actually faster, enough to offset the reduction in effective sample size, with the added advantage of exact inference.
 The reason the two-coin algorithm is fast is because of relatively low number of Bernoulli factory steps required; the average number of Bernoulli factory loops required in a $2 \times 10^5$ run was $18.39$, with the average maximum number of loops being $2427$.